Check & Mate

 Check & Mate is Ali Hazelwood's YA debut, about Mallory, who quit competitive chess years ago and returns to find herself facing Nolan, the reigning champion who's also her childhood friend.
 Hazelwood takes her STEM romance formula and applies it to chess, writing nerdy competence and competitive tension with the same appeal as her adult books.

-What makes the book work is how Hazelwood writes competition as intimacy.
+The book works because how Hazelwood writes competition as intimacy.
 Chess matches are conversations.
 Every move reveals something about how you think, what you value, how you strategize.
 Mallory and Nolan are rivals, but rivalry requires paying attention, understanding your opponent, anticipating their moves.
 That attention becomes attraction.

 The YA setting means the stakes are about identity and future rather than careers and money.
 Mallory has to figure out who she is beyond chess, whether returning to the game means losing herself or finding herself.
 The romance is sweet and slow-burn, with genuine obstacles and earned resolution.